 We got back to camp and downloaded pictures, took showers, had the rest of the ribs for dinner, then watched a movie before turning out the lights.

 This morning we got off to a later than usual start for us at 8:30.
 We drove to Ding Darling NWR and again drove the wildlife drive.
-This time through we saw wildlife than yesterday.
-On the river we saw reddish egret, willets, black bellied sandpipers, and mangrove tree crabs.
+This time through we saw wildlife more than yesterday.
+On the river we saw a little blue egret, willets, black bellied sandpipers, and mangrove tree crabs.

 After the drive we tried to go out to Bailey’s tract for a hike, but it was closed.
 Instead we hiked 2 miles on the Indigo trail.
 We saw moor hens with their chick’s, an alligator, a pair of black snakes in the middle of mating, and also spotted a zebra long winged butterfly.